MicrosoftDocs/VBA-Docs/api/Excel.Evaluate.md

 # Evaluate Method

-Converts a Microsoft Graph name to an object or a value.
+Converts a Graph name to an object or a value.

 _expression_. `Evaluate( _Name_)`

  _expression_ Required.
-An expression that returns a Microsoft Graph [Application](Excel.Application-graph-property.md) object.
+An expression that returns a Graph [Application](Excel.Application-graph-property.md) object.

  **Name** Required **String**.
-The name of the specified object, using the Microsoft Graph naming convention.
+The name of the specified object, using the Graph naming convention.

 ## Remarks

-You can use the following types of names in Microsoft Graph with this method:
+You can use the following types of names in Graph with this method:

 - A1-style references.
 You can use any reference to a single cell in A1-style notation.
 All references are considered to be absolute references.